fstab/docker-bower/README.md

 About docker-bower
 ------------------

-If you want to play with a project like [polymer](https://www.polymer-project.org), you might not want to install [Bower](http://bower.io) and all its dependencies on your system.
-With `docker-bower` you can set up the environment in a [Docker](https://www.docker.com) container and install all dependencies there.
+If you want to play with a [Bower](http://bower.io)-based project like [polymer](https://www.polymer-project.org), you might not want to install [Bower](http://bower.io) and all its dependencies on your system.
+With _docker-bower_ you can set up the environment in a [Docker](https://www.docker.com) container and install all dependencies there.

 How To
 ------

 1. Make sure [Docker](https://www.docker.com) is installed.
 2. Make sure you have your [Bower](http://bower.io)-based front-end project in a directory like `/path/to/my-project`, and it contains the file `/path/to/my-project/bower.json`
-2. Check out `docker-bower` from [GitHub](https://github.com)
+2. Check out _docker-bower_ from [GitHub](https://github.com)

     git clone https://github.com/fstab/docker-bower.git